Ayushman-Pyne/Obsidian-Brain/01 - Projects/CS50X/Week 1 - C.md

 ##### Header files

 Now i think it's time to explain the `#include <stdio.h>`.
-The `stdio.h` is a header file and it contains the necessary
+The `stdio.h` is a header file and it contains the necessary explanation of functions that help us code easier.
+The `printf()` is a function of the header file `stdio.h`.
+We are able to use this function in our program only because we included the header file.
+The `#include` tells the machine that the file `stdio.h` functions will be used in our file.

+For more about the functions in `stdio.h` check out its [Documentation](https://manual.cs50.io/#stdio.h).

+There is this another header file `cs50.h` that we will use in the future for talking input.
+It's a header file provided by the course and can be accessed.
+Check out their [Documentation](https://manual.cs50.io/#cs50.h) for the function names.

 👇🏻All the lecture notes are present here